Laplacian Representations for Decision-Time Planning: Abstract

 \section{Abstract}

-Planning with a learned model remains a key challenge in model-based reinforcement learning~(RL).
-In decision-time planning, state representations are critical as they must support local cost computation while preserving long-horizon structure.
+Planning with a learned model remains a key challenge in model-based reinforcement learning~(RL) due to the compounding error problem.
+In decision-time planning, state representations are critical as they must support local cost computation while preserving long-horizon temporal structure.
 In this paper, we show that the Laplacian representation provides an effective latent space for planning by capturing state-space distances at multiple time scales.
-This representation preserves meaningful distances and naturally decomposes long-horizon problems into subgoals, also mitigating the compounding errors that arise over long prediction horizons.
-Building on these properties, we introduce ALPS, a hierarchical planning algorithm, and demonstrate that it outperforms commonly used baselines on a selection of offline goal-conditioned RL tasks from OGBench, a benchmark previously dominated by model-free methods.
+The Laplacian representation preserves meaningful distances and naturally decomposes long-horizon problems into subgoals, thus mitigating the compounding errors that arise over long prediction horizons.
+Building on these properties, we introduce ALPS, a hierarchical planning algorithm, and demonstrate that it outperforms commonly used baselines on a selection of offline goal-conditioned RL tasks from OGBench, a benchmark previously dominated by model-free methods. \looseness=-1